Orthogonal polynomials in the Cumulative Ord family and its application to variance bounds: Orthogonal polynomials in the Cumulative Ord family

-\begin{exm} \rm (a) Consider the difference equation $\frac{\Delta{p(j)}}{p(j)}=\frac{\lambda-j-1}{j+1}$, where $\lambda$ is a positive constant.
-This difference equation is of the form (\ref{eq Ord's Diff-eq}) and (\ref{eq Pearson Diff-eq}).
-Of course, in order to solve a difference equation we must specify the support set on which we seek for the solution.
-If this set is $\NN$ then the solution is $e^{-\lambda}\frac{\lambda^j}{j!}$, $j=0,1,\ldots$ (Poisson distribution with parameter $\lambda$).
-If the set is $\{0,1,\ldots,N\}$ then the solution is $C\frac{\lambda^j}{j!}$, $j=0,1,\ldots,N$ (truncated Poisson distribution with parameter $\lambda$).
-The polynomials obtained by (\ref{eq Rodiquez Hild}) are the Charlier polynomials which are orthogonal with respect to the Poisson pmf, but not with respect to the truncated Poisson pmf.

-(b) Consider the pmf of the geometric distribution with parameter $p\in(0,1)$, i.e., $p(j)=p(1-p)^j$, $j=0,1,\ldots$.
-This pmf satisfies the difference equation $\frac{\Delta p(j)}{p(j)}=-p$, which can be rewritten in the form (\ref{eq Pearson Diff-eq}) with infinitely many ways.
-Specifically,

-where $bj+a$ is a constant (when $b=0$) or a linear polynomial without roots on $\NN$.
-For any choice of $a$ and $b$, Hildebrandt's results are valid.
-However, the polynomials in (\ref{eq Rodiquez Hild}) are orthogonal with respect to the geometric pmf only when we make the choice $a=b\ne0$ (Meixner polynomials).

-(c) Now consider the difference equation $\frac{\Delta{p(j)}}{p(j)}=0$ supported on an integer chain.
-Of course, if the support is infinite then it has no pmf solutions; thus we consider a finite integer chain, and without loss of generality take $S=\{1,2,\ldots,N\}$.
-The solution is $p(j)=\frac{1}{N}$, $j=1,2,\ldots,N$, i.e.\ $X$ is uniformly distributed on the support.
-The equation can be rewritten in the form (\ref{eq Pearson Diff-eq}) with infinitely many ways, i.e., with $N(j)=0$ and $D(j)=cj^2+bj+a$ any quadratic polynomial without roots on $\{1,2,\ldots,N-1\}$.
-Again the polynomials in (\ref{eq Rodiquez Hild}) are orthogonal with respect to pmf $p$ only when one makes the correct choice $D(j)\propto j(N-j)$ (Hahn polynomials). \end{exm}
+\begin{example} \begin{enumerate}[itemsep=.5ex, wide, labelwidth=!, labelindent=0pt, label=\rm(\alph*), ref=\alph*] \item Consider the difference equation ${\Delta{p(j)}}/{p(j)}={(\lambda-j-1)}/{(j+1)}$, where $\lambda$ is a positive constant.
+This difference equation is of the form \eqref{eq Ord's Diff-eq} and \eqref{eq Pearson Diff-eq}.
+Of course, in order to solve a difference equation, we must specify the support set on which we seek the solution.
+If this set is $\NN$, then the solution is $\left.e^{-\lambda}{\lambda^j}\right/{j!}$, $j=0,1,\ldots$ (Poisson distribution with parameter $\lambda$).
+If the set is $\{0,1,\ldots,N\}$, then the solution is $\left.C{\lambda^j}\right/{j!}$, $j=0,1,\ldots,N$ (truncated Poisson distribution with parameter $\lambda$).
+The polynomials obtained by \eqref{eq Rodiquez Hild} are the Charlier polynomials which are orthogonal with respect to the Poisson pmf, but not with respect to the truncated Poisson pmf. \item Consider the pmf of the geometric distribution with parameter $p\in(0,1)$, i.e., $p(j)=p(1-p)^j$, $j=0,1,\ldots$~.
+This pmf satisfies the difference equation ${\Delta p(j)}/{p(j)}=-p$, which can be rewritten in the form \eqref{eq Pearson Diff-eq} in many ways.
+Specifically, ${\Delta p(j)}/{p(j)}={-p(bj+a)}/{(bj+a)}$, where $bj+a$ is a constant (when $b=0$), or a linear polynomial without roots on $\NN$.
+For any choice of $a$ and $b$, \citeauthor{Hild}'s results are valid.
+However, the polynomials in \eqref{eq Rodiquez Hild} are orthogonal with respect to the geometric pmf only when we make the choice $a=b\ne0$ (Meixner polynomials). \item Now, consider the difference equation ${\Delta{p(j)}}/{p(j)}=0$ supported on an integer chain.
+Of course, if the support is infinite, then it has no pmf solutions; thus, we consider a finite integer chain, and without loss of generality take $S=\{1,2,\ldots,N\}$.
+The solution is $p(j)={1}/{N}$, $j=1,2,\ldots,N$, i.e., $X$ is uniformly distributed on the support.
+The equation can be rewritten in the form \eqref{eq Pearson Diff-eq} in many ways, i.e., $N(j)=0$ and $D(j)=cj^2+bj+a$ any quadratic polynomial without roots on $\{1,2,\ldots,N-1\}$.
+Again, the polynomials in \eqref{eq Rodiquez Hild} are orthogonal with respect to pmf $p$ only when one makes the correct choice $D(j)\propto j(N-j)$ (Hahn polynomials). \end{enumerate} \end{example}